SysKitTeam/docs-insights/get-to-know-insights/farms-screen.md

 # Manage farms:
-Also, you can manage already added farms by clicking the __Manage button__
+Also, you can manage already added farms by clicking the __Manage button.__
 - You can configure server roles, edit ULS Path, modify detected farms' name or remove servers from a farm.
 - To add a new server click __Add Server.__
     - Enter the server name, select a role and click __Add server.__ When done click __Save__ and the server will be added to the farm.
+- Note that you can also add 3rd party servers, such as: Office Web Apps Server...
 - When done, click __Save__ to confirm your changes.